 Lead with Relevant Results in Your Executive Resume

-Think about the last time you were completely enraptured by a story.
-What was it about the story that had you on the edge of your seat wanting to know more?
+Think about the last time a story completely enraptured you.
+What about the story had you on the edge of your seat, wanting to know more?

 Your resume should be no different.

 A strong executive resume needs to be more than just tailored content that highlights what you have accomplished in your career.
-It needs relevant facts to back up your claims of your strengths, abilities, and accomplishments.
-What your resume needs are impressive statements that let people know that something great happened.
+Relevant facts are required to back up your claims of your strengths, abilities, and accomplishments.
+Your resume needs impressive statements that tell people that something significant happened.
 It has a hook to reel you in.

 We do that by creating statements that lead with results.